Streltz/Sprint-Challenge-Node-Express/ANSWERS.md

 # Sprint Challenge Node Express

+## Questions

+1. What is Node?

+2. What is Express?

+3. What is Middleware?

+4. What is an endpoint?

+## Answers

 1. Node is an open source, cross platform JavaScript run-time environment for executing JavaScript code server-side.

 2. Express is a node platform that allows JavaScript to be used outside the Web Browsers, for creating web and network applications.
 This allows us to create the server and server-side code for an application using JavaScript.